 The University Fieldwork Coordinator will inform students of their fieldwork placement assignments as soon as possible after the matching process has concluded, usually 4-6 weeks prior to placement (if able).
-Please be prepared for delays, usually due to delays in receiving fieldwork placement offers or confirmation from out-of-catchment universities and clinical facilities.
+Please be prepared for delays, usually due to delays in receiving fieldwork placement offers or confirmation from clinical facilities.